Resource

 }

-The PHP resource class has URIs such as app://self/blog/posts/?id=3
+The PHP resource class has URIs such as page://self/index

 similar to the URI of the web, and conforms to the HTTP method onGet